FlatFilers/platform-sdk-starter/docs/MakeField.md

 We recommend using `makeFieldRequired` because the type signature is slightly simpler and easier for users of your field to understand.

-To write
-## Building cast functions with FallbackCast and ChainCast
-## Writing a customizer that succesively applies validation functions with mergeValidate
-## Help understanding the typing
-## philosophy of fields